Levan Maruashvili: Biography

-Levan Maruashvili was born on 25 October 1912 in the town of Novocherkassk of the Don Host Oblast, to the family of engineers and roadbuilder.
+Levan Maruashvili was born on 25 October 1912 in the town of Novocherkassk of the Don Host Oblast, to the family of engineers and road builder.
 In 1914, the family moved to Georgia.
 In 1919, he entered labor school No 2 in Tbilisi.
 From 1926 to 1930, he studied at Tbilisi Hydro-Technical School and simultaneously worked as a technician-hydrologist with field detachments, in Upper Svaneti.
-From 1932 to 1933, Levan Maruashvili worked in Kazbegi tourist center.
+From 1932 to 1933, Maruashvili worked in Kazbegi tourist center.
 In 1933, he entered the faculty of natural sciences at Tbilisi State University and at the same time collaborated with the Vecherni Tbilisi and the Zarya Vostoka newspapers as a literary man.
 On graduation from the university in 1938, he began working at Kutaisi Pedagogical Institute as an assistant at the Geographical Department.

-In 1941, when the Great Patriotic War broke out, he joined the field forces.
-After graduation from the accelerated courses of Kharkov Commissariat Academy, Levan Maruashvili took part in the battle by the city of Stalingrad defending the ways leading to the Caucasus.
+In 1941, when the Great Patriotic War broke out, Maruashvili joined the field forces.
+After graduation from the accelerated courses of Kharkov Commissariat Academy, Maruashvili took part in the battle by the city of Stalingrad defending the ways leading to the Caucasus.
 From 1943 to 1946, he was in "Stepsgeo" team fighting in high-mountains of the Caucasus and participated in military geographical expeditions in South Georgia.
 Being demobilized from the army in 1946, in a very short time, he got ready his dissertation - "Karst of fragmental rock, its geomorphological characteristics in the light of general karstology, Central Megrelia as an example (Western Georgia)" and successfully defended his master's degree in 1947.

-Since 1947, Levan Maruashvili worked as an assistant professor at Kutaisi Pedagogical Institute, and from 1949 to 1953, took over the Department of Geography at Sokhumi Pedagogical Institute.
+Since 1947, Maruashvili worked as an assistant professor at Kutaisi Pedagogical Institute, and from 1949 to 1953, took over the Department of Geography at Sokhumi Pedagogical Institute.
 In 1952, after defending his Doctor's degree on the subject "South-Georgian volcanic upland (structure, relief, historical development)", he made a great contribution to the study of volcanic areas of Alpine-Mediterranean belt, which has not lost its significance up till now.

 In 1953, he began working at the Vakhushti Bagrationi Institute of Geography, Georgian Academy of Sciences.
 At first, he headed the department of Physical Geography and from then onwards the Departments of Geomorphology and Paleogeography until his death.
 Almost for half a century Levan Maruashvili travelled a lot over his native land and studied its nature.
 Almost all the branches of Geographical science were elucidated in his works: geomorphology, physical geography, paleogeography, karstology and speleology, history of geographical discoveries et al. In his young years he was fond of mountaineering and conquered tens of peaks and high mountain passes.